-For historically underrepresented audiences - such as Latinos, African Americans, foreign born residents, renters, and small business owners-- outreach focused on connecting with community influencers who have established trust within their communities.
+For historically underrepresented audiences-such as Latinos, African Americans, foreign-born residents, renters, and small business owners-outreach focused on connecting with community influencers who have established trust within their communities.
 This included co-hosting listening sessions and events, providing content for events and communications, and engaging their organizations with educational tools.

 From June 2019 through April 2021, Montgomery Planning organized multiple in-person and virtual engagement activities to imagine what life in Montgomery County will be like in 2050 and what will be needed to ensure that we thrive in the decades to come.
-Planners participated in more than 180 meetings with community members and organizations; created and distributed a "Meeting-in-a-Box" for residents and organizations to host their own discussions about Thrive Montgomery 2050 and the county's future; created an online quiz soliciting feedback on values and priorities for the plan; built a dedicated website, thrivemontgomery2050.com (and MontgomeryProspera.com in Spanish), with a wealth of materials in multiple languages and distributed tens of thousands of postcards and e-newsletters to reach community members across the county.
-Montgomery Planning estimates that these efforts resulted in interactions with approximately 12,000 people.
+Planners participated in more than 180 meetings with community members and organizations; created and distributed a "Meeting-in-a-Box" for residents and organizations to host their own discussions about Thrive Montgomery 2050 and the county's future; created an online quiz soliciting feedback on values and priorities for the plan; built a dedicated website (accessible both in English and in Spanish), with a wealth of materials in multiple languages, and distributed tens of thousands of postcards and e-newsletters to reach community members across the county.
+The outreach effort was challenging because of the onset of the COVID-19 pandemic nine months into the planning process; however, the outreach work responded to this challenge with innovative tools-including successful virtual meetings, social media campaigns, and outdoor pop-up events.
+More detailed information about this award-winning equitable engagement strategy is included in the Outreach Appendix (published separately).